chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ### From Financial Assistant to Your Own Personal CFO

-As part of our engagement, we also created a framework that showed how Charlie's relationship with users could evolve and grow over time as users began to trust Charlie with more sensitive financial tasks.
-We created a criteria of key events and actions that quantified the strength of the relationship and upon reaching certain milestones, Charlie would release new functionality.
+We also created a framework that showed how Charlie's relationship with users could evolve and grow over time as users began to trust Charlie with more sensitive financial tasks.
+We created criteria of key events and actions that quantified the strength of the relationship and upon reaching certain milestones, Charlie would release new functionality.

 <img src="/media/Charlie-Relationship-Model.jpg" alt="AGL" width="700"/>
 <img src="/media/Charlie-Dialogues.jpg" alt="AGL" width="500"/>

 ### Customer Acquisition Kit of Parts

-Lastly, we delivered a toolkit of social media campaign assets that included visuals and messaging that the company could use for customer acquisition.
+Lastly, we delivered a toolkit of social media campaign assets that included visuals and compelling ad copy/headlines that the company could use for customer acquisition campaigns.

 <img src="/media/Charlie-Social-Media.jpg" alt="AGL" width="500"/>